Şehzade Mehmed Abdülhalim: Personal life

 In 1908, Sultan Abdul Hamid arranged his son Şehzade Abdurrahim's marriage to Abdülhalim's half-sister Naciye Sultan.
 However, Naciye and her family were not told of this decision.
 When they learned of it, Abdülhalim's father opposed it, as Naciye was only twelve years old at that time.
 However, his father couldn't opposed his brother, and was obliged to accept it, and so Naciye was engaged to Abdurrahim.

 In 1909, after the engagement, Abdülhalim received a letter, which said that he will be killed if the engagement is not broken off.
 Abdülhalim's mother, İkbal Hanım, informed Sultan Mehmed V about this situation, after which the Sultan ordered the first secretary Halid Ziya Bey, to carry out an investigation.
 It turned out that Abdülhalim himself wrote this letter as he was against this engagement.
-After the incident, Sultan Mehmed broke of the engagement, and engaged Naciye to Enver Pasha.
+After the incident, Sultan Mehmed broke off the engagement, and engaged Naciye to Enver Pasha.

 Abdülhalim owned his father's villa in Bebek known as "Nisbettiye Mansion".
 His only wife was Samiye Hanım.
 She was born on 1 February 1896 in Üsküdar.
 They married on 10 August 1913 in the Nisbettiye Mansion.
 On 21 June 1920, she gave birth to Fatma Samire Sultan, followed three years later by Şehzade Cengiz, born on 23 December 1925.
 She died in 1947, and was buried in Bobigny cemetery.